Do You Have Sticky Blood (APS) and Can it Affect Fertility?

 Here are some other reproductive immunology tests that your clinic may request that you get in addition to the APS blood panel:

-Level 1 Immunology - Basic Auto-Immune Screening
+Level 1 Immunology Testing – Basic Autoimmune Screening

-Typical tests include:
+Typical tests in this screening panel include:

-Level 2 Immunology - NK Cell Testing
+Level 2 Immunology Testing – Natural Killer (NK) Cell Testing

 These further immunology tests (level 1 and level 2) require a different medication to elevated APS antibodies.
 Have a look at the above article for more information.